Alumni Assembly Notices

 Alumni Assembly Notice Regarding 2015 Elections

-On Friday, October 17th, members of Alumni Assembly will vote for new members of our Alumni Board for 2015.
+On Friday, October 17th, members of Alumni Assembly voted for new members of our Alumni Board for 2015.

 Biographies for this year's candidates: